April 1-3, 2022

-Camporee is a weekend camp out for troops in the districts.
-Patrols and individual Scouts compete in various competitions and are judged on leadership, teamwork, skills and Scout spirit.
+Camporee is a weekend campout for troops in the districts.
+Clans (patrols) will compete in various competitions and are judged on leadership, teamwork, skills, and Scout spirit.

 What to Bring

 - BSA Health and Medical form for every participant.
 A paper copy of the BSA Health and Medical Record (Parts A&B) for every participant (Scouts and Adults) is required to be turned in at registration.
 You can bring your alphabetized notebook which will be returned on Sunday morning.

 - Hold Harmless / Consent form for everyone youth.

 - Troop Roster will need to be turned in at check-in.

 - Scouts participating in orienteering should bring a compass.

 - If fishing, bring fishing equipment and bait.
 No license is required.